JRazor22/cid_master/README.md

 # cid_master

 # General
+You can use this script to change SD Card cid number!

 This script work with Ubuntu 64-bit!
 To use this script you must have root privileges!

 Not every SD Card has a changeable cid number!
 SD Cards that have changeable cid number are some of Samsung EVO cards!